 You can also make Drive files available for offline access.
 These cached files sync back to the cloud when you're online, so the latest version is available on all your devices.

 - Backup and Sync is our consumer sync client, but organizations can use it, too.
-(The earlier sync client, Drive for Mac/PC, is no longer supported.
-It will shut down completely on May 12, 2018.)
 With Backup and Sync, all your Drive content is stored locally.

 Compare sync solutions